Tanusingh02/Imdb-clone-backend/README.md

 - **Movies**: `GET /api/movies` (with pagination)
 - **Search**: `GET /api/movies?search=movie_title`

-## Contributing

-Contributions are welcome.
-Please open an issue or submit a pull request.

 ## License

 This project is licensed under the MIT License.